Neural Conditional Transport Maps: Neural Conditional Transport Maps

 \textbf{Optimization:} Following pre-training, we employ an alternating training that reflects the minimax structure of optimal transport.
 We detail our approach in Algorithm~\ref{alg:conditional-not}.
 Following~\cite{korotinNeuralOptimalTransport2023}, we perform $K_T > 1$ updates for the transport map per critic update.
 This asymmetry addresses the imbalance in learning complexity—the transport map must learn condition-dependent transformations while maintaining transport constraints, whereas the critic primarily serves as a measure of transport quality.
-We find $K_T \in \{4, 6\}$ provides optimal balance between training stability and efficiency.
+We find $K_T \in [4, 6]$ provides an adequate balance between training stability and efficiency.This asymmetric training schedule proves essential for conditional transport learning, where the complexity imbalance between transport and critic functions is amplified by the need to handle diverse conditioning values.

 \textbf{Conditions Sampling:} The performance of this learning procedure depends on how we sample from the conditioning space $\mathcal{C}$ during training.
 For discrete variables, we use uniform sampling across all categories.
 For continuous variables, we employ Beta distribution sampling $\text{Beta}(\alpha, \beta)$ with symmetric parameters ($\alpha = \beta = 0.95$), which slightly oversamples values around the min and max values in the training datasets.
 This strategy prevents underfitting in boundary conditions.
+This sampling strategy is important for applications like global sensitivity analysis, where transport quality must be maintained across the full range of conditioning values to ensure accurate sensitivity indices.